 The IRS does not penalize investors for attempting to complete a 1031 Exchange.
 Tax straddling just provides added incentive to taxpayers selling investment property at the end of the year.
 Why not attempt to complete a 1031 Exchange when a one year deferral is available as the back-up plan?

 Taxpayers should consult with their tax advisors since tax straddling does not apply to all sales, and any gain attributed to debt relief will still have to be recognized in the year of sale.
-Please call us at IPX1031 to discuss tax straddling and other valuable tax-deferral solutions which can provide taxpayers unable to successfully complete exchanges with generous tax-deferral safety nets.
+Please call us at IPX1031® to discuss tax straddling and other valuable tax-deferral solutions, such as structured sale treatment, which can provide taxpayers unable to successfully complete exchanges with generous tax-deferral safety nets.
 Be sure to consult with your tax advisor to determine if you can take advantage of these valuable tax-deferral methods.

-And in all of the hustle, please remember with National Breast Cancer Awareness month to go above and beyond pink in efforts to improve care and continue bring attention to this disease.
-More than 230,000 women and 2,000 men will be diagnosed with breast cancer in America this year, and one in eight women will be diagnosed with breast cancer in their lifetime, making it the most commonly diagnosed cancer in women.
+And please remember with National Breast Cancer Awareness this month, go above and beyond pink in efforts to improve care and to continue to bring attention to this disease.
+More than 220,000 women and 2,150 men will be diagnosed with breast cancer in America this year, and one in eight women will develop invasive breast cancer in their lifetime, making it the most commonly diagnosed cancer in women.
 Breastcancer.org and the National Breast Cancer Foundation are two of many breast cancer awareness and education sites online.
-Education, early detection and awareness are key.
+Education, early detection, advanced treatment options and awareness are key.
 Let’s help beat this disease.